MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-hybrid-cloud.md

 1. Select **Create a resource**.
 2. Select **Networking**.
-3. Select **Traffic Manager profile** and configure the following:
+3. Select **Traffic Manager profile** and configure the following settings:

    - In **Name**, enter a name for your profile.
 This name **must** be unique in the trafficmanager.net zone and is used to create a new DNS name (for example, northwindstore.trafficmanager.net).
    - For **Routing method**, select the **Weighted**.
    - For **Subscription**, select the subscription you want to create  this profile in.
    - In **Resource Group**, create a new resource group for this profile.
    - In **Resource group location**, select the location of the resource group.
-This setting refers to the location of the resource group and has no impact on the Traffic Manager profile that will be deployed globally.
+This setting refers to the location of the resource group and has no impact on the Traffic Manager profile that is deployed globally.

 4. Select **Create**.